BioinformaticsLabAtMUN/BacTermFinder/README.md

 The sliding windows would be in the `out_sequence.fasta_sliding_windows.csv`

 ## Threshold for different bacteria
 We recommend to use  these thresholds to classify terminators.
 High GC content bacteria genomes tend to have more factor-dependent terminators - which usually don't have strong motifs - and it's better to use less strict thresholds to find factor-dependent terminators.
 One issue with less strict thresholds is that there will be more false positive terminators predicted.
-We got these recommended thresholds by maximizing the F-scores in our validation datasets.
+We got these recommended thresholds by maximizing the F-scores during cross-validation.
 <div align="center">

 |  Maximizing metric      | Threshold     |